Permissions

 }

 }Comment strings (lines starting with //) are supported for organization.
 They are not valid JSON but Worclaude handles them for readability.
-The worclaude status command counts only non-comment permission rules.
+The worclaude status command counts only non-comment allow rules.

 {